 Verse 3.152 says that meat sellers should be avoided in sacrifices offered to Gods.

-Verse 5.7 prohibits a Brahmin from eating rice boiled with sesamum, wheat mixed with butter, milk with sugar, milk with rice, flour cakes not prepared for sacrifice, meat not sprinkled with water while sacred texts were recited and food offered to Gods.
+According to verse 5.7, a Brahmin is prohibited from eating rice boiled with sesamum, wheat mixed with butter, milk with sugar, milk with rice, flour cakes not prepared for sacrifice, meat not sprinkled with water while sacred texts were recited, and food offered to Gods.

 Verse 5.11 says that he should avoid carnivorous birds and animals which are not permitted to be eaten.

-Verse 5.27 allows a Brahmin to eat meat sprinkled with water and recitation of the mantras, when he desires to eat or when he is engaged in a rite allowed in law or when his life is in danger.
+Whereas Verse 5.27 allows a Brahmin to eat meat sprinkled with water and recitation of the mantras.
+He can eat meat when he desires to eat or when he is engaged in a rite allowed in law or when his life is in danger.

 It is evident that the slaughtering of animals for sacrifices and meat-eating was common in those days.

 Yajnavalkya Smriti says that a householder should not eat meat before consecration.
-The meat of carnivorous animals and birds should be avoided.
+Also, he should avoid the meat of carnivorous animals and birds.

-However, a man who is on the path of Brahmacharya should not eat meat.
-For the sin of taking meat, he should perform a Kreckkara rite as specified.
-Selling of meat is one of the Upapadhakas or minor sins.
+However, a man who is on the path of celibacy should not eat meat.
+For the sin of taking meat, one should perform a specific rite.
+The selling of meat is one of the minor sins.

 It is learned that in the days of Manu Smriti and Yajnavalkya Smriti, meat-eating was common and acceptable for a householder, even for a Brahmin.
-But for a Brahmachari, he should abstain from.
-This prohibition was later imposed on householder also.
+But for a Brahmachari, he should abstain.
+This prohibition was later imposed on householders also.

-Verse 254: The divine grace is nothing but non-killing.
+The divine grace is nothing but nonkilling.
 Killing is other than that.
-Eating the body after that killing is non-virtuous.
+Eating the body after that killing is nonvirtuous.
+(Verse 254).

-Verse 255: The life-force takes abode in non-killing.
+The life force takes abode in nonkilling.
 But the hell would catch hold of the meat-eater and won’t allow him to escape forever.
+(Verse 255).

-Verse 257: One should abstain from eating meat because of the knowledge that meat is the wound of other beings.
+One should abstain from eating meat.
+This is because of the fact that meat is the wound of other beings.
+(Verse 257).

-Verse 259: Non-eating the dead is far better than thousands of oblations with ghee to appease God.
+Noneating the dead is far better than thousands of oblations with ghee to appease God.
+(Verse 259).

 Ahimsa and War

-Non-violence was initially one of the code of conducts for Brahmacharya and later on imposed on householder too.
+Nonviolence was initially one of the codes of conduct for Brahmacharya and later on imposed on householders too.
 It became a general Dharma.
 War involves violent activities like killings and injuries to others.

 In Hinduism, War is the duty of the king (Kshatriya Dharma).
-According to Manu, if there is a clash of special Dharma and General Dharma, the special Dharma prevails.
+According to Manu, if there is a clash between special duty and General duty, the special duty prevails.
+Non Violence is the general duty and war is a special duty.
 Hence war is not against Ahimsa.
-In Mahabharata, we learn that
+In Mahabharata, we learn that.

 Ahimsa in Buddhism